scrom/Experiments/README.md

 - MVTA_HOST (e.g. mvta.herokuapp.com)
 - MVTA_PORT     (e.g. 1337)

-2a: IF running over HTTPS rather than HTTP, set an additional environment variable
+2a: If running over HTTPS rather than HTTP, set additional environment variables

-- MVTA_PROTOCOL "https" (without the quotes)
+- MVTA_PROTOCOL "https" (without the quotes) - this is only actually used for some tests.
+The https server itself is already set up.
+- MVTA_SSL_PORT (e.g. 443)

 Note, if the game is running on port 80, you don't need to explicitly set PORT as an environment variable.

+2b: The game supports use of "fallback" ports - that is.
+If existing ports are in use, it will fall back to alternatives.
+The environment variables for these are entirely optional
+- MVTA_FALLBACK_PORT
+- MVTA_FALLBACK_SSL_PORT

 3: MVTA is written to use either .json files or Redis (as a non-file data store) to save player game data and timed-out games.